jessety/env-smart/README.md

 # env-smart
-> Library for Node applications that enables typed values and defaults in `env` values
+> Zero-dependency library for using .env files with types and defaults

-`env-smart` is a lightweight, zero-dependency library designed to solve two common issues with using environmental variables and `.env` files:
+`env-smart` is a lightweight, zero-dependency library for loading environmental variables from `.env` files.
+It is designed to solve two common issues with using `.env` configuration:
 - Variable types
 - Default values

 In both sitautions, logic specific to the environmental variables (type casting, default checking) ends up seeping into the application logic.
-If any of these values are re-used in different parts of the app this can even lead to duplication.it can even lead to some very un-DRY repetition.
+If any of these values are re-used in different parts of the app this can even lead to duplication.

 Instead, `env-smart` enables defining default values and types for all environmental variables in their own configuration files.
 It supports `.env` files if one is defined, but defaults and type checking are applied to the process' env if not.